-Public Facility needs are being addressed by the City, but include plans over the next several years to renovate municipal offices, and construct a new police station, fire station, and senior center.
+Public Facility needs are being addressed by the City, but include plans over the next several years to renovate additional facilities including the outdoor pool and fire station.
 These plans will benefit all residents of the City, including individuals and families of low or moderate income.